WestRyanK/GitWatcher/README.md

 [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code#SGR)
 can be used to change colors and use other terminal effects.
 By default, the Live Message is green text that says `(● Live in '{0}')`.

+#### -LineMode

+Specifies how long lines should be handled.
+The value of `Wrap` causes long lines to be wrapped around to the next line.
+The value of `Clip` causes long lines to be clipped so that they never wrap to the next line.